Institutes and Centers

 CINA is a Mason-led multidisciplinary academic consortium that pursues innovative strategies and solutions to advance criminal network analysis, forensics, and investigative processes.
 It's a Department of Homeland Security Center of Excellence.

-At IDIA, entrepreneurs, researchers, technologists, and business leaders will join Mason students and researchers in driving innovation in the digital economy and collaborating on business opportunities.
+At IDIA, entrepreneurs, researchers, technologists, and business leaders will join more than 300 Mason faculty and their research staff and students in driving innovation in the digital economy and collaborating on business opportunities.

 Mason's schools and colleges support many centers conducting specialized research.

 - College of Education and Human Development: Areas of study include education, digital media, sports medicine and management, and improving the lives of those with disabilities.

 - College of Health and Human Services: Areas of study include health informatics, ethics and policy, and chronic illness.

 - College of Humanities and Social Sciences: Areas of study include immigration, public policy, climate change, and criminal justice.

 - College of Science: Areas of study include molecular medicine, geospatial intelligence, biodefense, and the environment.

 - College of Visual and Performing Arts: The Center for Arts and Wellness makes health education an integral part of students' lives.